santiago-bassett/Alienvault-Demo_scripts/README.md

-#Sripts to inject demo data and traffic in an Alienvault System
+#Sripts to inject demo data and traffic
 By Santiago Bassett <santiago.bassett@gmail.com>

-Steps to enable a dummy network interface: insmod dummy ifconifg dummy0 up ifconfig dummy0 promisc
+Steps to enable a dummy network interface:
+- insmod dummy
+- ifconifg dummy0 up
+- ifconfig dummy0 promisc

 Plugins that need to be enabled:
 - aruba